QualiSystems/FortiGate-FortiOS-Firewall-Shell-2G/README.md

 # Typical Workflows

 **Workflow 1 - _Save configuration_**
-1. In CloudShell Portal, add the device resource to an active sandbox.
+1. In CloudShell Portal, add the **FortiGate FortiOS Firewall** resource to your blueprint and reserve the blueprint.

 2. Run the **Save** command on the device with the following inputs:
     * **Folder Path**: For example, *tftp://ipaddress/shared folder*